microprediction/precise/LITERATURE.md

 applications conrm that ranking.
 All in all, equally-weighted risk contributions portfolios appear to be an attractive alternative to minimum variance and equally-weighted portfolios and might be considered a good trade-o between those two approaches in terms of absolute level of risk, risk budgeting and diversication.

+## Improved iterative methods for solving risk parity portfolio [pdf](https://www.emerald.com/insight/content/doi/10.1108/JDQS-12-2021-0031/full/pdf?title=improved-iterative-methods-for-solving-risk-parity-portfolio)
+Jaehyuk Choi and Rong Chen

+Risk parity, also known as equal risk contribution, has recently gained increasing attention as a portfolio allocation method.
+However, solving portfolio weights must resort to numerical methods as the analytic solution is not available.
+This study improves two existing iterative methods: the cyclical coordinate descent (CCD) and Newton methods.
+The authors enhance the CCD method by simplifying the formulation using a correlation matrix and imposing an additional rescaling step.
+The authors also suggest an improved initial guess inspired by the CCD method for the Newton method.
+Numerical experiments show that the improved CCD method performs the best and is approximately three times faster than the original CCD method, saving more than 40% of the iterations